security-notes/infobyte-faraday-wiki/Installation-Corp.md

 **Important:** You should keep in mind that is recommended to install Faraday server on the same instance as PostgreSQL.

+The following instructions will leave the Faraday Server running locally on port 5965 by default.
+After the installation, you can open your browser on http://localhost:5965 to check that everything is running fine.
+This is OK for development or a single user in one machine.
+For deployments with multiple users, we recommend to use Faraday behind a reverse proxy server, such as [Nginx](https://nginx.com).
+See [Nginx Setup](https://github.com/infobyte/faraday/wiki/NGINX-Setup) for information on how to configure it.

+**Important** The recommended way to use SSL is to delegate it to the reverse proxy.
+Faraday Server can be run with SSL directly by configuring it in the server.ini file.
+This option is deprecated and will be removed in future versions.

 #### Downloading

 After the purchase you will receive an email with your credentials and a link to our **Customers Portal**.
 Use those credentials to log in to the site and you will get two links: